oss-slu/oss_dev_analytics/docs/TeamWorkingAgreement.md

 ## Communication Standards
 * Primary Channel: All technical and logistical coordination will occur in the #oss-dev-analytics Slack channel.
-* Responsiveness: All memebers are expected to respond on Slack within **24 hours**, unless there is a scheduled break or other extenuating circumstances.
+* Responsiveness: All members are expected to respond on Slack within **24 hours**, unless there is a scheduled break or other extenuating circumstances.
 * Transparency: Team members are expected to keep the Kanban board up to date with active issues they are working on (Slack upades are also acceptable) to avoid duplication of effort.

 ### Signatures:

 Hazel Caballero:
 Dev: Dhyana Patel
-Dev:
+Dev: Kiara Mathews